AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

 * `rx_queue_size` - (Optional) Gateway ethernet interface RX queue size.
 Once set, can't be deleted or disabled.
 Available for AWS as of provider version R2.22+.
 * `private_mode_lb_vpc_id` - (Optional) VPC ID of Private Mode load balancer.
 Required when Private Mode is enabled on the Controller.
 Available in provider version R2.23+.
 * `private_mode_subnet_zone` - (Optional) Availability Zone of the subnet.
 Required when Private Mode is enabled on the Controller and `cloud_type` is AWS or AWSGov.
 Available in Provider version R2.23+.
+* `ha_private_mode_subnet_zone` - (Optional) Availability Zone of the HA subnet.
+Required when Private Mode is enabled on the Controller and `cloud_type` is AWS or AWSGov with HA.
+Available in Provider version R2.23+.

 -> **NOTE:** `manage_transit_gateway_attachment` - If you are using/upgraded to Aviatrix Terraform Provider R2.17+, and an **aviatrix_spoke_gateway** resource was originally created with a provider version <R2.17, you must do 'terraform refresh' to update and apply the attribute's default value (true) into the state file.